Brian-Magnuson/nico/docs/design/overview.md

 All programs consist of statements.
 Statements fall into three categories:
 - Declarations: These introduce new names and definitions into the program.
+  - Examples: variables, functions, structs
 - Expressions: These yield values.
+  - Examples: arithmetic expressions, function calls, blocks, control flow expressions
-- Non-declaring statements: Statements that can only be used within certain contexts and do not yield values.
+- Non-declaring statements: Statements that neither yield values nor introduce new names.
+  - Examples: pass, return, break, continue, yield

 ## Whitespace